peterlloydgent/webpack-react-boilerplate/README.md

-# Boilerplate for App using BackboneJS/React with WebPack to compile
+# Boilerplate for ES6 App using Babel compile